House of Orange-Nassau: See also

+Legacy

 Traditionally, members of the Nassau family were buried in Breda; but because that city was in Spanish hands when William died, he was buried in a new crypt in the New Church, Delft.
 The monument on his tomb was originally very modest, but it was replaced in 1623 by a new one, made by Hendrik de Keyser and his son Pieter.
 Since then, most of the members of the House of Orange-Nassau, including all Dutch monarchs, have been buried in that church.
 His great-grandson William the Third, King of England and Scotland and Stadtholder in the Netherlands, was buried in Westminster Abbey.